mamigot/Data-Structures-Java/README.md

         "StackListNode.java" and "QueueListNode.java".

         b.
 "BalanceCheck.java" uses the stack to ensure that provided strings are "balanced" (meaning that for every opening character stored in the hash-table within the file there is a closing character).

+2. assign5_skipLists:

+        a.
+"SkiplistMap.java" implements a skip-list through put(), get() and remove() methods; calculateStats() and its helper methods provide statistics through which the O(logN) behavior of the data structure is analyzed.
+New nodes are created through "SkiplistMapNode.java".

+        b.
+An iterator, called through the main class's iterator() method, is constructed from "SkiplistMapIterator.java".